What's changed for insulin pumps

 On this page

-From 1 November 2024, two 5.5 mm steel cannula products will be changed to monthly dispensing.
+From 1 November 2024, two 5.5 mm steel cannula products have been changed to monthly dispensing.
 We've done this because there was higher than expected demand for these products.
 We are working closely with the supplier on assessing the future demand.
 We will return this product to all-at-once (stat) dispensing as soon as possible.

 Affected products: